Millions of blogs are written every day. But the good news is - 99% of them are terrible. Learn how to write an awesome blog post, step-by-step.

 When editing a post, the first rule is to go back and make sure you aren't over-emphasizing points that your reader may have understood three sentences ago.

-Give your audience some credit.
-They don’t need to be hand-fed the same thing over and over!
+Give your audience some credit; they don't need to be hand-fed the same thing repeatedly!

 Repetition is the ultimate flow killer and has your reading checking out quickly.